robert-laws/robert-laws.github.io/my_collections/_posts/2019-01-16-css-animation.md

 Inspired by the Medium post - [A Guide to CSS Animation](https://codeburst.io/a-guide-to-css-animation-part-1-8777f5beb1f8) by Jhey Tompkins and the book [CSS: The Definitive Guide: Visual Presentation for the Web, 4th Edition](https://www.amazon.com/CSS-Definitive-Guide-Visual-Presentation/dp/1449393195) by Eric A. Meyer and Estelle Weyl <!-- more -->

 ## Transform

+There are several ways to change the position or shape of an element using the transform property.
+By itself, transform will be applied to an element without any animation.

 **Translate**